austindrf/Minecraft-Bedrock-Dedicated-Server-Manager/README.md

 Also, this program will delete any zip folders where the name starts with bedrock-server (only in the current directory)

-You can use 'pyinstaller' to make this program easier to use run "pyinstaller --onefile '.\Minecraft Server Updater.py'"
+You can use 'pyinstaller' to make this program easier to use, run "pyinstaller --onefile '.\Minecraft Server Updater.py'"

 Folder should look like this: